• Skip to primary navigation

 Instructions

-• In a large mixing bowl, crack an egg, add vegetable oil and granulated sugar.
+- In a large mixing bowl, crack 1 egg, add 1/3 cup sunflower oil and 1 cup granulated sugar.
 Mix with a hand-held kitchen mixer for 3 minutes.

-• In a separate bowl, whisk flour, poppy seeds, and baking powder.
-Add them to the beaten egg.
-Add milk and mix everything using a mixer on low speed until a semi-liquid batter is created.
+- In a separate bowl, whisk 1 2/3 cups all-purpose flour, 1 cup ground poppy seeds, and 1 Tablespoon baking powder.
+Add the mixture to the beaten egg.
+Pour in 1 1/3 cups milk and mix everything using a hand mixer on low speed until a semi-liquid batter is created.

-• Set the baked cake aside.
+- Set the baked cake aside.
 Meantime, make a smooth lemon icing.
-To achieve this, mix sifted icing sugar with freshly pressed lemon juice.
-Drizzle the lemon icing over warm cake and spread it using a tablespoon.
+To achieve this, mix 1 1/2 cups icing sugar with freshly pressed 4 Tablespoons lemon juice.
+Drizzle the lemon icing over warm cake and spread it using a reverse side of tablespoon.

 Notes